 - Bubble wrap: Again, you can’t have enough.
 Broken glass is the last thing you need on the day of the move.

 - Covers and throws: Load up on blankets, throws, towels and old bedding.
 They prevent furniture, mirrors and pictures from slipping around the van and getting damaged.

 - Several black marker pens: For labelling boxes.

 3. Measure up your new place

-Don’t begin your Move until you’re certain that all furniture will fit into your new home.
-Ask the estate agent or current homeowners if you can pop in to take measurements.
-Getting a sofa wedged half way into a new home on Move Day is not fun.
+Don’t begin your move until you’re certain that all furniture will fit into your new home.
+Ask the estate agent, letting agent or current resident if you can pop in to take measurements.
+Getting a sofa wedged half way into a new home on move day is not fun.